 Pfor the summer of 2020, CycloTransEurope cyclists had planned to travel the Norwegian section of EuroVelo 3.
 They will finally set off on a portion of 1 kilometers of the Scandibérique.
 The French section of this European cycle route links Trondheim to Santiago de Compostela.
 On July 11, cycle tourists will leave from Montargis.
 Arrival is scheduled for July 31, 2020 in Dax.
 20 days of effort et stages of 60 kilometers on average !

-“Between plains and hills, towpaths, historic towns and natural spaces protected, La Scandibérique is an invitation to travel.
-It gives everyone time to soak up a great diversity of landscapes and atmospheres. "
+“Between plains and hills, towpaths, historic towns and protected natural areas… La Scandibérique is an invitation to travel.
+It gives everyone the time to soak up a great diversity of landscapes and atmospheres. »

 A real sporting challenge

 If throughout this journey, the moderate pace and the hiking spirit take precedence over competition, the challenge completed in its entirety is not intended for beginner cycle tourists.
 With stages of 45 to 75 kilometers - and for some in regions with steep slopes - the course is indeed a real physical challenge.
 Cyclists with little experience are however welcome on the route, because the split route is accessible to all.
 Because the whole ambition of the project is to allow bicycle lovers of all levels "to meet the territories, others and oneself".

 Members of the CycloTransEurope association therefore offer everyone cycling and slow tourism enthusiasts to join the most seasoned runners for one or more stages.
 All you need is "a revised bike, with efficient brakes and a chain that doesn't jump all the time, saddlebags for your things and a luggage rack for the tent."
 Without forgetting emergency inner tubes ”, announces Cécile Nelson to the Central Republic.